pybricks/pybricks-micropython/doc/source/startrun.rst

 When you create a new project, it already includes an example *main.py* file that you can modify and extend.
 To see its contents and to modify it, open it from the file browser as shown below.

-If you are new to Python or MicroPython programming, we recommend that you keep the existing code in place, and write your own code below it.
+If you are new to MicroPython programming, we recommend that you keep the existing code in place, and write your own code below it.

 .. figure:: images/projectoverview.png
    :width: 100 %